Environmental Impact Of Real Estate

 Long-term plans should incorporate climate resilience, renewable energies, use, waste management, and ecosystem conservation.

-Incorporating nature-based solutions like green roofs, urban forests, and rain gardens will enhance the quality of the environment while also beautifying cities and improving residents’ health.
+Incorporating nature-based solutions such as green roofs, urban forests, and rain gardens will enhance the environment, beautify cities, and improve residents’ health.

 The Long-Term Impacts Of Development And How They Influence Real Estate And Urban Planning